BlackBeard085/x1-stake-pool-manager/README.md

    Enter your preferred spl-stake-pool command: bash

-Once Connected the pool details will show upon the dashboard.
+Once Connected, the pool details will show upon the dashboard.
 ## (pic placeholder)

 ## Setting up Shortlist Parameters
+Select Option 6 to set the parameters the validators will be vetted againat to be shortlisted.
+These can be as lenient or as strict as you like.